akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 In the 1100s, a King’s physical presence was his power.
 Why would it be important for a medieval audience to know that the King was "barrel-chested" and "broad-shouldered" even if he wasn't very tall?

 ---
+They are still **largely relevant**, but the revisions to Chapter 5 have added so much psychological depth that a few questions now feel a bit "thin" compared to the new text.
+To maintain the "Dunnett-style" complexity for your readers, we should sharpen them to reflect Henry’s self-realization and the specific "accounting" metaphors.

+Here is the updated set, refined to mesh perfectly with the new "Option D" narrative.

+---

 ## **Chapter 4 — The Breton Offer**